 Lori Voepel leads the firm’s Appellate Department.
-She has handled nearly 300 federal and state appeals in virtually every area of the law, including governmental liability, medical and legal malpractice, employment law, civil rights, insurance defense and bad faith, product liability, school law, prison liability, administrative law, commercial law, construction law, airline liability, criminal law, workers’ compensation, and family law.
+She has handled over 300 federal and state appeals in virtually every area of the law, including governmental liability, medical and legal malpractice, employment law, civil rights, insurance defense and bad faith, product liability, school law, prison liability, administrative law, commercial law, construction law, airline liability, criminal law, workers’ compensation, and family law.
 She also assists with critical motions and provides appellate guidance to trial attorneys from the pleading stage through the trial and post-trial stages.

 Before joining Jones Skelton & Hochuli, Lori practiced primarily in the area of criminal appeals and trials.
 After earning her J.D., Lori served as a judicial clerk for the Hon.
 Thomas A. Zlaket of the Arizona Supreme Court and for the Hon.
 Cecil B. Patterson of the Arizona Court of Appeals, Division One.

 Lori is a member of the Arizona State Bar Appellate Practice Section, has served since 2003 on the Maricopa Chapter Steering Committee for the Arizona Women Lawyers Association, and was a longtime board member of A New Leaf Organization.
 She has presented numerous seminars on appellate advocacy and has served as editor for the firm’s resource publication, The JSH Reporter, since 2007.

 Soto v.
 Sacco, 398 P.3d 90 (Ariz.
 2017) Clarifying standard for granting remittitur or additur and extending specificity requirement applicable to orders granting new trial to orders granting remittitur or additur.